How to choose a sleeping bag

 If, on the other hand, the temperature is warmer than expected, you can unzip the sleeping bag and stick out a foot, leg or arm.
 This will help cool your entire body.
 Some of our sleeping bags have zips that extend around the feet, allow you to cool off more easily when the temperature rises.

-Standardised sleeping bag temperature limits are as follows:
+Standardised sleeping bag temperature limits are as follows

-Upper Limit: the temperature at which the average man can sleep without sweating too much.
+The temperature at which the average man can sleep without sweating too much.
 It’s measured with the hood and zippers open and the arms on the outside of the sleeping bag.

-Comfort Limit: the temperature at which the average woman can sleep comfortably in a relaxed position.
+The temperature at which the average woman can sleep comfortably in a relaxed position.

-Lower Limit: the temperature at which the average man can sleep eight hours without waking.
+The temperature at which the average man can sleep eight hours without waking.

-Extreme Limit: the lowest temperature at which the average woman can survive with the sleeping bag (although this doesn’t mean experience will be a comfortable one).
+The lowest temperature at which the average woman can survive with the sleeping bag (although this doesn’t mean experience will be a comfortable one).

 Aside from your gender, there are few other things you should take into account.
 The older you are, the more susceptible to cold temperatures.
 So go for a lower extreme temperature limit.
 You should also factor in your height and body fat percentage.
 You want your sleeping bag to be cosy, but not too tight.
 This will restrict its insulating power.
 And if you have a less body fat, think about getting a more insulating sleeping bag.